26 Must-See Historical Landmarks and Monuments In Athens

 13. Odeon Of Herodes Atticus

-One of the most popular tourist attractions in Athens, the Odeon of Herodes Atticus, adorns the southwest slope of the Acropolis.
+One of Athens’s most popular tourist attractions, the Odeon of Herodes Atticus, adorns the southwest slope of the Acropolis.
 The wealthy Roman senator Herodes Atticus initially built the structure in memory of his wife, Regilla.

 14. Parthenon